charlielee/boats-animator/docs/features/keyboard-shortcuts.md

-# Keyboard shortcuts
+# Keyboard Shortcuts

 There are numerous keyboard shortcuts available in Boats Animator; here is a comprehensive list of all of them.

-!!! note "Note for macOS users:"
+!!! note "Note for macOS users"
     The `Command` key should be used in place of any shortcuts listed with `Ctrl` in them.

 | Action | Primary | Alternative |